zarmeen2/cs598/report.md

       dtype='object')
 ```

-Looking through these columns, it would only make sense for `btc_n_orphaned_blocks` to have zero values on days there were no blocks orphaned.
+Looking through these columns, it would only make sense for `btc_n_orphaned_blocks` to have zero values on days there were no orphaned blocks.
 The rest cannot be zero because Bitcoin prices never reach zero.
 Bitcoin is so volatile and it will always have some value associated with it.
 This made me wonder if these values were only zero in early years when the Bitcoin did not exist or there were no transactions that day.
 These are the date ranges when each variable has zeros:

 ```
 Column 'btc_market_price' has 0 values from 2010-02-23 00:00:00 to 2010-08-16 00:00:00